aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/22_DeployPostgreSQL.md

   --from-literal=url="postgres://coder:coder@coder-db-postgresql.coder.svc.cluster.local:5432/coder?sslmode=disable"
 ```

+{{% notice tip %}}
-Tip:  Check the state of the coder-db-postgresql-(instance) pod created in the coder namespace to ensure it's running, and pod logs to ensure it deployed successfully.
+Troubleshooting Tip:  Check the state of the coder-db-postgresql-(instance) pod created in the coder namespace to ensure it's running, and pod logs to ensure it deployed successfully.
 Common trouble-shooting issues arise around Kubernetes/EKS PVC and PV creation and allocation.
 Start by validating that the required storage (PV/PVC) is being created successfully.
+{{% /notice %}}

 ### Next Steps <!-- MODIFY THIS HEADING -->
 With PostgreSQL successfully deployed, you're ready to move on and deploy the Coder Control Plane.